silentfuzzle/Cue-Masher/README.md

 # Cue Masher

-Cue Masher is a free, open-source digital soundboard created for plays and other theater productions with complex sound designs and live sound cues.
+Cue Masher is a basic, open-source digital soundboard created for plays and other theater productions with complex sound designs and live sound cues.
 I wrote this application for a production of "Bullshot Crummond" and have also used it for "Amelia Earhart" and "The Diary of Adam and Eve."
 With it, you can map keys on your keyboard to sound effects and music, creating a digital soundboard.
 You can also play sounds by clicking their associated buttons in the GUI.
 The application can play multiple sound tracks and sound effects at the same time, and sounds that you specify can be stopped by pressing the Spacebar.

 This is a desktop application written in Java.
 Currently, it must run through an IDE such as Eclipse.
-It accepts .wav formatted sound files.
-Sound effect-keyboard mappings must be programmed manually by writing a specially formatted text file with the file extension ".cuemasher".
+It accepts .wav formatted sound files and assumes that you are using a QWERTY keyboard.
+Sound effect-keyboard mappings can be programmed manually by writing a specially formatted text file with the file extension ".cuemasher".
 You can open ".cuemasher" files in the application to populate the interface.
-There currently isn't a way to create or edit these files within Cue Masher.
+These files can also be edited or created within Cue Masher, but be aware these are new features that may still have some bugs.

 Each line of the text file defines a sound effect and a keyboard key and should be formatted as follows:

 [Full path to the sound file, .wav only, no commas],[the key code of the keyboard key],[the name of the key to display in the GUI],[the name of the sound to display in the GUI],[0 if the sound can't be stopped with the Spacebar, 1 if it can]